aupasana/vedanta-old/pages/prasthana.md

 {::options parse_block_html="true" /}

 There are many different darshanas and spiritual paths (prasthānas).
-In the prasthāna bheda, madhusūdana Saraswatī enumerates them, and briefly discusses their lakṣhaṇas, contents and how they relate to each other.
-The contents include:
+In the prasthāna bheda, madhusūdana saraswatī enumerates them, outlines their contents, and provides their prayojana and lakṣhaṇa.
+He describes how the prasthānas are related to each other.

+The contents of the prasthāna bheda include:

-- the 14 vidyā sthānas (with description and prayojana)
+- the 14 vidyā sthānas (with prayojana and lakṣhaṇa)
-- nāstika darshanas
+- the 6 nāstika darshanas
 - lakṣhana for the vedas
  - mantra and brāhmana; vidhi and arthavāda etc
-- arthavāda statements and prāmana
+- arthavāda statements and prāmana status
 - where the darshanas fit into the 14 vidyā sthānas
 - where the puruṣhārthas fit into the 14 vidyā sthānas